willemt/dogebox/protocol/one-folder-protocol.rst

 ~~~~~~~~~~~~~~~~~~
 As time goes on, an Action Log entry message might result in a piece not being available on the node anymore.

-    A DONTHAVE message is sent to it's peers when the OFP client understands that it doesn't have the up-to-date version of that piece anymore.
+    A DONTHAVE message is sent to it's peers when the DBP client understands that it doesn't have the up-to-date version of that piece anymore.

     +----------------+-----------+----------------------------------------------+
     | Field name     | Data type | Bits | Comments                              |